Co-op Refinery Complex

 The CRC also blends and distributes packaged private-label oil and lubricant products, such as motor oil.

-Formerly known as Consumers’ Co-operative Refinery Limited, the refinery began processing 500 barrels of crude oil per day in May 1935.
+Formerly known as Consumers’ Co-operative Refineries Limited, the refinery began processing 500 barrels of crude oil per day in May 1935.

 A catalytic cracking unit was added in 1951 to produce gasoline out of low-value petroleum and the first heavy-oil upgrader in Canada came on stream in 1988.